ircv3/ircv3-specifications/extensions/message-tags.md

 tag values.

 Previous versions of this spec did not specify the UTF8 encoding for tag values

+Previous versions of this spec did not define the `CLIENTTAGDENY` `RPL_ISUPPORT` token and were unclear about moderation allowances for client-only tags.

 [rfc1459]: http://tools.ietf.org/html/rfc1459#section-2.3.1
 [privmsg]: https://tools.ietf.org/html/rfc2812#section-3.3.1